Australian Research Centre for Aerospace Automation: Recent projects

 The aim of this project was to create an emergency system based on novel detection, control and planning algorithms that can be used in specific cases to improve pilot’s visual situation awareness in emergency forced landing scenarios.
-This work was be evaluated in the context of a landing site detection and guidance problems, and proven on ARCAA's fleet of manned and unmanned aircraft.
+This work was evaluated in the context of a landing site detection and guidance problems, and proven on ARCAA's fleet of manned and unmanned aircraft.